Hands-on Master Craft Writing Workshop Series

 Who for: Writers of fiction, memoir and narrative nonfiction

-Bring to class: Imaginative material (an open mind for inventing and your writing-in-progress featuring a character(s) that you want to develop) and tangibles (pen or pencil; scissors; glue stick; magazines, photos or desktop prints for cutouts).
-Scrapbook covers and pages will be provided.
+Materials: Imaginative material (an open mind for inventing and your writing-in-progress featuring a character(s) that you want to develop) and tangibles (paper, pen pencil, markers; scissors; glue stick; magazines, photos or desktop prints for cutouts).

 We read to be elsewhere or more “there” than where we are.
 Whether real or invented, place must feel “real” on the page so that readers may enter and navigate the literary space.
 Scenes should ground the reader in time and place, be believable, and provide pacing and progress for the story.